sbuss/minimal_pairs/README.md

 #  [u'bogs', u'dogs', u"dogs'", u'logs', u'boggs', u"dog's", u'fogs'])]
 ```

-# Get minimun pairs for a word
+# Get minimum pairs for a word

 Minimum pairs are basically the same as the rhymes